HighOutputVentures/experiments/codeoptimizer/README.md

 ![This is an image](https://img.shields.io/badge/codeoptimizer-OPEN%20AI-purple)
-# codeoptimizer
+# CodeTip

-codeoptimizer uses OpenAI text-davinci-003 model to  suggest optimize code and written right from your editor.
+CodeTip uses OpenAI text-davinci-003 model to gave you some suggestion with optimizing, enhancing or improve your code and written right from your editor.

  # Extension Settings